 We’re about to witness a revolution in the industry and this is very exciting, in my opinion.

-Editor’s note: On behalf of the SplitMetrics and SearchAdsHQ Team I would like to say thank you to the experts for sharing their thoughts, tips and eye-opening insights on Apple Search Ads, app store optimization, user acquisition and mobile growth.
+Editor’s note: On behalf of the SplitMetrics and SearchAdsHQ Team I would like to say thank you to the experts for sharing their thoughts, tips and eye-opening insights on Apple Search Ads, Apple Search Ads cost, app store optimization, user acquisition and mobile growth.